huagailuowen/huagailuowen.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+I am Zhou Chenyuan, a student at the SJTU ACM class of 2023.
+My interests include robotics, computer vision, and multimodal learning.
+I have a strong passion for technology and innovation, and I am always eager to learn and explore new ideas.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.